joshnuss/qlisp/README.md

 # qlisp

-A toy Lisp interpreter written using Gemini.
+A toy Lisp interpreter built in a day using Gemini.

 ---